Using Suica Card in Osaka and the Kansai Area: What You Need to Know

 For example, although you can use your Suica card to ride on non-JR subway and monorail lines in Osaka, when using Suica to shop, you may encounter PiTaPa-specific card readers and not be able to use your Suica card to make purchases.
 This is something that you should be aware of.

-Using Suica in Kansai Region: Things to Keep in Mind
+Using Suica in Osaka and Kansai Region: Things to Keep in Mind

 Note: Suica cannot be used for Cross-Region travel.